awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 Data Wrangler names the new column, input\_column\_name\_flatten\.

 You can call the **Explode array** operation multiple times to get the nested values of the array into separate output columns\.
-The following example shows the result of calling the operation multiple times on dataset with a nested array\.
+The following example shows the result of calling the operation multiple times on a dataset with a nested array\.

 **Putting the values of a nested array into separate columns**